XML-Security/implementations/CONTRIBUTING.md

 # Purpose of this project

-The [XML Security](https://github.com/XML-Security) project serves as a collaboration platform for developing and sharing information about the aforementioned security-related XML standards.
+The [XML Security](https://github.com/XML-Security) project serves as a collaboration platform for developing implementations and sharing information about the aforementioned security-related XML standards.

 # Contributing to this repository